KospY/BasSDK/Modding/Guides/how-to-use-thunderbehaviour.md

     - instead of `void FixedUpdate()` use `protected override void ManagedFixedUpdate()`
     - instead of `void OnEnable()` use `protected override void ManagedOnEnable()`
     - instead of `void OnDisable()` use `protected override void ManagedOnDisable()`
-    - Implement `protected override ManagedLoops ManagedLoops => ManagedLoops.Update | ManagedLoops.LateUpdate | ManagedLoops.FixedUpdate`
+    - Implement `public override ManagedLoops EnabledManagedLoops => ManagedLoops.Update | ManagedLoops.LateUpdate | ManagedLoops.FixedUpdate`
         - Specify one or more of the `ManagedLoops` enum to indicate to the UpdateManager which loops you want to run on your ThunderBehaviour